maina-david/elevator-app/README.md

 3. Access the app in your web browser at [http://localhost:8000](http://localhost:8000) or [http://localhost:8000/app-websockets](http://localhost:8000/app-websockets) if not redirected.

+4. Click on the `Connect` button to start displaying dispatched events from the app.
+Note that events are dispatched when:

+    -`New building is created`
+    -`New elevator is created`
+    -`Any action an elevator does` - i.e ``Called, Moving, Stopped, Opening Doors, Doors Open, Doors Closing, Doors Closed and Idle``

 Remember to keep the application and WebSockets servers running while using the app.

 For any questions or issues, please contact me via email.